Christian Yelich Player Props: Brewers vs. Rockies

-On Tuesday, Christian Yelich (coming off going 0-for-4) and the Milwaukee Brewers face the Colorado Rockies, whose starting pitcher will be Ryan Feltner.
+On Wednesday, Christian Yelich (.250 slugging percentage in past 10 games, with zero home runs) and the Milwaukee Brewers face the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
 First pitch is at 8:40 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Angels.
+He had a one-hit performance in his most recent game (1-for-4) against the Rockies.

 Christian Yelich Game Info & Props vs. the Rockies